Struggling with getting your kids to listen? Learn why teaching about emotions reduces misbehavior, and how to apply this in your daily life.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-I first learned the importance of talking about emotions with kids, particularly labeling them, in The Whole Brain Child by Daniel J. Siegel and Tina Payne Bryson.
-And since then, I saw the results and was hooked.
+I first learned the importance of talking about and labeling emotions with kids in The Whole Brain Child by Daniel J. Siegel and Tina Payne Bryson.
+By talking about these feelings they have, we make it more likely for them to behave in appropriate ways than if they had no way to talk about them.

 But feelings are completely overwhelming to kids.
 What seems obvious to us isn’t as clear to them.
 They wonder whether something’s wrong with them when these difficult feelings occur.
 They even worry if their parents will stop loving them.

 The feeling itself also doesn’t feel good.
-They usually come with a fast heart beat, clenching of the jaws, or tummy aches.
+They usually come with a fast heartbeat, clenching of the jaws, or tummy aches.
 Add to that the unfamiliarity of these emotions.
-Kids don’t know what’s happening to them and wonder if they’re strange or different.
+They don’t know what’s happening to them and wonder if they’re strange or different.

 And they don’t know if these feelings will go away.
 Like an ailment, they’re not sure if this is a one-time thing or a terrible feeling they’re stuck with.

-But talking to kids about their emotions reassures them of their worries.
+But talking to them about their emotions reassures them of their worries.
 That this is normal and will go away and that everyone goes through difficult feelings.

-When kids throw tantrums and outbursts, they’re in full right brain mode.
-They’re not using logic, even if we told them why they don’t have to cry.
+When they throw tantrums and outbursts, they’re in full right brain mode.
+They’re not using logic, even if we tell them why they don’t have to cry.
 Their brains are going haywire from the chaos they feel.

 4. The ability to cope with emotions

-And so they learn coping mechanisms to do just that.
-Let’s say a child identifies and understands that he feels sad.
-As difficult as it is, he knows he’s not alone, that he’s loved and that it’ll pass.
-He may even tell others that he feels sad.
+They learn coping mechanisms to do just that.
+Let’s say your child identifies and understands that she feels sad.
+As difficult as it is, she knows she’s not alone, that she’s loved, and that it’ll pass.
+She may even tell others that she feels sad.

-And now, he can do something about it.
+And now, she can do something about it.

-He might grab his favorite stuffed animal to make him feel better.
-Walk away from his brother who had grabbed all the toy cars.
-Suck his thumb or run to his mom for comfort.
+She might grab her favorite stuffed animal to make her feel better.
+She can walk away from her brother who had grabbed all the toy cars.
+Or she can also nibble on her lovey, or run to her mom for comfort.

-These are all admirable ways to cope with a frustrating feeling, and he’s only able to do so because he understands what sadness is.
+These are all admirable ways to cope with a frustrating feeling, and she’s only able to do so because she understands what sadness is.

 Best practices for teaching feelings